-Asymmetric quantification of Stream water Groundwater interaction based on Stream Aquifer Flow Exchange (SAFE) method
+Asymmetric quantification of stream-groundwater interaction based on Stream Aquifer Flow Exchange (SAFE) method

-The interaction between stream water and groundwater is an important component of the hydrologic cycle.
-The quantification of the water that flows from/to the streams to aquifers is critical for management of conjunctive use of surface and groundwater.
-Commonly, the quantification is achieved with the use of integrated surface-groundwater simulation models such as Modflow, IWFM etc. In these models the seepage (stream water loss to groundwater) is estimated as a function of the head difference between the stream and groundwater head and the “leackage coefficient” which is an empirical parameter estimated via calibration.
+The interaction between stream and groundwater is an important component of the hydrologic cycle.
+The quantification of the flow exchange between streams and aquifers is critical for the conjunctive use of surface water and groundwater.
+Commonly, the quantification is achieved with the use of integrated surface-groundwater simulation models such as Modflow, IWFM etc. In these models the seepage (stream water loss to groundwater) is estimated as a function of the head difference between the stream and groundwater head and the “leakage coefficient” which is an empirical parameter estimated via calibration.

-In this study we use the Stream Aquifer Flow Exchange (SAFE) method which replaces the calibrated “leackage coefficient” with a dimensionless conductance.
-So far, the SAFE method, has been developed for grid based numerical simulation codes i.e. finite difference numerical models.
+In this study we use the Stream Aquifer Flow Exchange (SAFE) method which replaces the calibrated “leakage coefficient” with a dimensionless conductance.
+So far, the SAFE method has been developed for structured-grid based numerical simulation codes i.e. finite difference models.
 In our work we demonstrate the applicability of the SAFE method for both structured and unstructured grids.

-Traditional approaches cannot make distinction between left and right seepage due to different pumping/recharging.
-Here the SAFE method was modified to quantify independently the seepage on either side of the stream.
+Traditional approaches cannot make a distinction between seepage occurring on the left and right side of the stream due to different pumping/recharge occurring on either side.
+Here, the SAFE method was modified to quantify independently the seepage occurring on the left and right side of the stream.

 In this study, first we demonstrate the SAFE methodology on a hypothetical example and provide a sensitivity analysis of the method.
-Next the method is applied to a real world example to quantify the seepage on the Central Valley basin, California which consist of a large interconnected network of rivers, canals sloughs etc.
+Next the method is applied to a real-world example to quantify the seepage on the Central Valley basin, California which consists of a large, interconnected network of rivers, canals, sloughs etc.